anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This document enhances
-Bootstrapping Remote Secure Key Infrastructure (BRSKI, RFC 8995) to allow employing alternative enrollment protocols, such as CMP.
+Bootstrapping Remote Secure Key Infrastructure (BRSKI, RFC 8995) to allow employing alternative certificate enrollment protocols, such as CMP.

-Using self-contained signed objects, the origin of enrollment requests and responses can be authenticated independently of message transfer.
+Using authenticated self-contained signed objects, the origin of certification requests and responses can be authenticated independently of message transfer.
-This supports end-to-end security and asynchronous operation of certificate enrollment and provides flexibility where to authenticate and authorize certification requests.
+This supports end-to-end authentication (proof of origin) and asynchronous operation of certificate enrollment.
+This in turn provides full architectural flexibility where to authenticate and authorize certification requests while retaining full-strength integrity and authenticity of certification requests.

 --- middle